Illegal evictions and harassment

 Private landlords can sometimes pressure you to leave their property.
 However you have legal rights to protect yourself against any harassment or an illegal eviction.

 The only defence a landlord has against a claim of illegal eviction is if they genuinely believed that the occupier had permanently left the property.
-If you plan to leave your property for a long period, but you will return, it is important that you continue paying your rent and do not remove all your belongings.
+If you plan to be away from your property for a long period, but you will return, it is important that you continue paying your rent and do not remove all your belongings.

-- The disconnection of electricity, gas, water or other essential services
+- disconnection of electricity, gas, water or other essential services

 - prevention of access to the bathroom, kitchen or garden to which you share or have exclusive right to

 - entering your home without your consent

 - making threats to persuade you to leave